Keto Peanut Butter Fudge (Easy Recipe!)

-Creamy low carb chocolate peanut butter fudge is a delicious way to satisfy your sweet tooth.
+Creamy keto peanut butter fudge with chocolate is a delicious way to satisfy your sweet tooth.
 This easy recipe is a tasty snack for anytime of the day, but is especially fun to add to your no-bake treats for special occasions like the holiday season.

 I have the ultimate low carb treat that tastes delicious, doesn’t raise your insulin level like most sugary treats AND each square is only 3 carbs each!